Hawaii To Power Electric Vehicles With Renewable Energy

 “Attracting investments into the state is a major component of our Five-Point Action Plan to help stimulate the economy,” said Governor Linda Lingle.
 “Today’s announcement is a significant move towards our state gaining independence from foreign oil.
 This public-private partnership is exactly the type of investment we have been working on as we continue to carry out our Hawaii Clean Initiative (HCEI), moving toward the goal of 70 percent clean for the State of Hawaii.
 It highlights the importance we place on finding innovative ways to attract investments in technology,” Governor Lingle added.

-The move is only the second of its kind announced in the nation.
-California announced its partnership recently to lead the way in setting up this sort of EV consortium.
+The move is only the second of its kind announced in the nation. announced its partnership recently to lead the way in setting up this sort of EV consortium.

 Better Place plans to begin permitting for the network within the next year and begin introducing vehicles within 18 months, with mass-market availability of in 2012.
-Hawaii joins Israel, Denmark, Australia and California since Better Place was founded in October 2007, committed to deploying the world’s first networks.
+Hawaii joins Israel, Denmark, Australia and since Better Place was founded in October 2007, committed to deploying the world’s first networks.

 Hawaii spends up to $7 billion a year on oil imports and drivers pay some of the highest gasoline prices in the nation.
 The carbon produced from consumer vehicles utilizing foreign oil account for nearly 20 percent of the state’s Greenhouse Gas (GHG) emissions.
 Building the infrastructure for widespread adoption of electric vehicles will not only stimulate the local economy and reduce carbon emissions, but also provide a more affordable transportation option to Hawaii’s drivers.